altano/npm-packages/packages/astro-component-to-image/README.md

 # Setup

 1. Create a `middleware.ts` file[^middleware-docs] if you haven't already.
 2. Create a component to convert to an image.
-It must have a ".<format>.astro" extension, e.g. if you are creating png images your component must end in ".png.astro".
+It must have a ".format.astro" extension, e.g. if you are creating png images your component must end in ".png.astro".

-NOTE: Your Astro component cannot be arbitrary content.
-It can't be stateful, and it must be HTML elements and styles [supported by Satori](https://github.com/vercel/satori#jsx).
+NOTE: Your Astro component must be HTML elements and styles [supported by Satori](https://github.com/vercel/satori#jsx), e.g. it can't be stateful or use `calc()` in css.

 # Example Usage